TheRacetrack/racetrack/docs/development/bom.md

 source projects we need to track as part of the long term lifecycle of Racetrack.

-Currently, the list of most critical software projects (with handy links to changes and/or source) is:
+Here's the list of the open source projects we use in Racetrack.
+The columns are:

 - `Our version`: the version we use in Racetrack
 - `Latest version`: newest version from the provider
+- `Purpose`: what we use the project for

 | Tool                                                                       | Our version | Latest version | Purpose |
 | -------------------------------------------------------------------------- | ------------| ---------------|---------|